Frequently Asked Questions

 How is Covenant Harbor managing the health and safety of my camper?

 Covenant Harbor takes health and safety standards very seriously.
 They are some of the most important parts of the summer camp experience.
 Additionally, our health and safety procedures permeate at all levels of camper operations, from staff training to housing and grounds preparations and upkeep, to medical staff and camper protection policies.
-Operating summer camp in light of the Covid 19 pandemic requires additional levels of precautions to ensure campers and staff stay healthy while on the grounds.

 How will my camper be supervised?